Kerr-AdS type higher dimensional black holes with non-spherical cross-sections of horizons: Introduction

 The Schwarzschild metrics, together with their higher-dimensional generalisations, are expected to exhaust the collection of $(n+1)$-dimensional, vacuum, static, asymptotically flat metrics satisfying natural global properties~\cite{ChCo}. \footnote{See~\cite[Remark~1.4 in v2]{ChodoshEtAl} and references therein concerning the positive energy theorem; that last theorem is used in the proof of uniqueness.} These metrics are a special case of the Birmingham-Kottler metrics~\cite{Birmingham,Kottler}, which allow for any value of the cosmological constant $\Lambda$, and where the usual $(n-1)$-dimensional spherical sections of the event horizon can be replaced by any $(n-1)$-dimensional Einstein geometry.

 The Kerr metric is the unique $(3+1)$-dimensional vacuum stationary analytic and asymptotically flat black hole satisfying a set of reasonable properties, and its higher dimensional generalisation are likewise of interest.
 The family of higher dimensional, asymptotically flat Kerr-like vacuum metrics was introduced by Myers and Perry in~\cite{Myers:1986un} while the case in which we are interested, with non-zero cosmological constant, has been presented in~\cite{Gibbons:2004uw,Gibbons:2004js}.
 In $(3+1)$ dimensions the algebraically special property of the Weyl tensor of the Kerr metric is often emphasised, and such algebraically special metrics have been considered and classified in higher dimensions, see~\cite{Ortaggio:2017ydo,Reall:2011ys} and references therein; some partial uniqueness results have been obtained~\cite{Lucietti:2020ltw,Hollands:2012xy}, see also \cite{MarsKdS} for a uniqueness result when $\Lambda>0$.
-The Kerr-like class of metrics has been generalized to include multiple NUT parameters~\cite{Chen:2006ea}.
+The Kerr-like class of metrics has been generalised to include multiple NUT parameters~\cite{Chen:2006ea}.
 We refer the interested reader to the review~\cite{Emparan:2008eg} for more examples of higher dimensional black holes.

-Now, the sections of the horizons of the metrics of~\cite{Gibbons:2004uw,Gibbons:2004js} have spherical topology, which begs the question of existence of Kerr-like $(n+1)$-dimensional vacuum metrics with more general topologies of the horizon.
-The aim of this paper is to point out the existence of such metrics in the case of a negative cosmological constant, which are stationary outside of an event horizon, and have non-spherical sections of the horizon, in all even spacetime dimensions $(n+1) \ge 4$.
+Now, the sections of the horizons of the metrics of~\cite{Gibbons:2004uw,Gibbons:2004js} have spherical topology. { A more general class of Kerr-AdS-like metrics, with negatively curved horizons and with a single rotation parameter has been discovered by Klemm, Moretti, and Vanzo~\cite{Klemm:1997ea,Klemm:1998kd}.
+This begs question of existence of Kerr-like $(n+1)$-dimensional vacuum metrics with negatively curved horizons and with the whole set of rotation parameters. } The aim of this paper is to point out the existence of such stationary metrics, in the case of a negative cosmological constant, with non-spherical sections of the horizon, in all even spacetime dimensions $(n+1) \ge 4$.